Memory management unit: Segmented translation

+Paged translation

-Modern MMUs typically divide the virtual address space (the range of addresses used by the processor) into pages, each having a size which is a power of 2, usually a few kilobytes, but they may be much larger.
+In paged translation, the address space (the range of addresses used by the processor) is divided into pages, each having a size which is a power of 2, usually a few kilobytes, but they may be much larger.
+Programs reference memory using the natural address size of the machine, typically 32 or 64 bits in modern systems.
 The bottom bits of the address (the offset within a page) are left unchanged.
 The upper address bits are the virtual page numbers.

-Page table entries

-Most MMUs use an in-memory table of items called a "page table", containing one "page table entry" (PTE) per page, to map virtual page numbers to physical page numbers in main memory.
+Most MMUs use an in-memory table of items called a page table, containing one page table entry (PTE) per virtual page, to map virtual page numbers to physical page numbers in main memory.
+Multi-level page tables are often used to reduce the size of the page table.
 An associative cache of PTEs is called a translation lookaside buffer (TLB) and is used to avoid the necessity of accessing the main memory every time a virtual address is mapped.

-Other MMUs may have a private array of memory or registers that hold a set of page table entries.
-The physical page number is combined with the page offset to give the complete physical address.
+Other MMUs may have a private array of memory, a set of registers, or a one-or-more-level array of static RAM to store a set of mapping information.

+The MMU splits the virtual address into a virtual page number and an offset within the page.
+The virtual page number is used to select a page table entry; if the page table entry is found, and the page is marked as being in memory, the physical page number in the page table entry is combined with the offset to construct the physical address corresponding to the virtual address.

+The virtual page number may be directly used as an index into the page table or other mapping information, or it may be further divided, with bits at a given level used as an index into a table of lower-level tables into which bits at the next level down are used as an index, with two or more levels of indexing.

+One issue with paged translation is that as the virtual address space expands, the amount of memory needed to hold the mapping increases as well.